 - In Citadel there is a man called Monster.
 He got the name by slaughtering a bunch of random people and then forcing the lone survivor to record an answer to a simple question.
 Despite not having any obvious powers, though there's lots of theories, he's so feared that even the Citadel's most famous operative shudders at the thought of facing him again.

 - Mr. Popo from Dragon Ball Z Abridged.
 Adaptational Badassery has turned him into an abomination stronger than any other character in the whole show, and everyone knows it.
 And those who don't know quickly get taught via a quick lesson in his "pecking order" that usually involves getting thrown off the miles-high Lookout at the very least.

 - Not as much, but the Ginyu Force, Freeza and even Goku qualify!

 - The Meta from Red vs. Blue.
-Given its utterly ruthless demeanour in battle, the massive gun it carries, and the the variety of additional abilities it can avail of from the AIs that it captured, it's understandable why the first instinct that many of the main characters who come across it is to run for the hills.
-It even manages to go toe-to-toe with Tex, who's renowned in the series as being a Bad Ass One Woman Army.
+Given its utterly ruthless demeanour in battle, the massive gun it carries, and the the variety of additional abilities it can avail of from the AI Fragments that it captured, it's understandable why the first instinct that many of the main characters who come across it is to run for the hills.
+It even manages to go toe-to-toe with Tex, who's renowned in the series as being a badass One Woman Army.

 - Near the end of Ruby Quest, one of the most dangerous and insane mutants is found crying in a corner because Ace is coming.

 - Among the Slaughterhouse Nine, there is one who inspires more dread than any other, even within their ranks: Gray Boy.
+He doesn't kill his victims, but for a few thousand years they'll wish he had.
 When Jack decided to have all the past members cloned by a factor of nine each, Gray Boy was the sole exception.
 Bonesaw guesses that one Gray Boy is all Jack could hope to control.